 - Arthritis is a family of diseases that all cauase inflammation in the joints.
 In particular, osteoarthritis is a kind of arthritis caused by pure mechanical tear and wear of the cartilage inbetween bones.
 In the extreme case, you end up with painful bone-on-bone contact

-- UBX0101: A rebranded ABT263 (Navitoclax), originally developed by Abbvie as an experimental anti-cancer drug that targets Bcl-xl/Bcl-2.
-In the case of UBX so it happens that it also inhibits the inactivation of p53 by Mdm2.
+- UBX0101: The compound they used, reported by some to be the same as Navitoclax, but it seems it's not.
+UBX0101 inhibits the inactivation of p53 by Mdm2.
 In either case, it can be said that they broadly make it easier for a cell to undergo apoptosis, so if the cell is damaged in some sense, it will be nudged towards apoptosis rather than sticking around.
 UXB0101 is injected in the joint of interest.

 - WOMAC index: A composite measure of how severe arthritis is.
 It is based on a questionnaire that patients complete.
 It has three subscales, and the total WOMAC measure is calculated by summing them over OR by averaging each of the subscales.
 Being a self-administered questionnaire based it has room for variation and it will yield noisier results than an objective measure; however at the end of the day you are trying to improve subjective symptoms like "X is difficult to do" or "It hurts" so there is little choice but to use such measures.
 Unity used the average of each section instead of the sum.
 The original and latest (NRS 3.1) score ranges are: